-They aren’t all the same though, you need to look for something that is made tough, reliable and sturdy.
+They aren’t all the same, though; you need to look for something made tough, reliable, and sturdy.
 Also, some nice extras aren’t bad either.

-Luckily we are here to help you find the best power racks on the market.
+Luckily, we help you find the best power racks on the market.

 Let’s get started.